floragunncom/search-guard-docs/_content/_docs_roles_permissions/configuration_internalusers.md

 ```

 ## Using attributes from the internal user database
+{: #user-attributes }

 If you want to use attributes from the internal user database for the new-style [variable substitution in index names](../_docs_roles_permissions/configuration_roles_permissions.md#dynamic-index-names-user-attributes) and DLS queries, you need to provide a mapping in the `authentication_backend` entry in `sg_config.yml`.
 This might look like this:

 ```yaml
 basic_internal_auth_domain: